UKVeteran/Things-To-Do/README.md

-# To Do App
+# Things To Do App

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/ukv1729/pen/xxjdzya](https://codepen.io/ukv1729/pen/xxjdzya).